sergey-vun/microsoft-graph-docs/concepts/data-connect-quickstart-02.md

 1. Add the two users that you enabled the **Global Administrator** role to this new group.

-## Enable Microsoft Graph Data Connect in your O365 tenant
+## Enable Microsoft Graph Data Connect in your Microsoft 365 tenant

-In this step you will enable the Microsoft Graph Data Connect service on your Office 365 tenant.
+In this step, you will enable the Microsoft Graph Data Connect service on your Microsoft 365 tenant.

-1. While you are still logged into the Microsoft 365 Admin Portal, select the **Settings > Org settings** menu item.
+1. While you are still signed in to the Microsoft 365 Admin Portal, select the **Settings > Org settings** menu item.

 1. Select the **Microsoft Graph Data Connect** service.